PaulskPt/qwstpad-arduino/README.md

 ## 🙌 Acknowledgements

 Special thanks to the original QwstPad project and the Pimoroni and Adafruit communities for their excellent hardware and documentation.
+Thanks to Microsoft Copilot for the great assistance!

 ## Hardware used